Artificial Intelligence Risk Framework Development for New Zealand

 Can directors be personally liable for AI failures?

 Most engagements run 8-14 weeks: regulatory mapping and discovery (2-3 weeks), taxonomy and assessment design (3-5 weeks), controls development and Treaty impact assessment (2-3 weeks), and integration and delivery (1-3 weeks).
-Pricing depends on the number of AI systems in scope and the regulatory complexity of your sector.
+The timeline depends on the number of AI systems in scope and the regulatory complexity of your sector.
 We provide a fixed-price proposal after an initial scoping conversation.

-Build Your AI Risk Framework for New Zealand
+Learn more →Build Your AI Risk Framework for New Zealand

 In a market with no prescribed AI risk framework, the organisations that build their own set the standard.
-Talk to us about developing a risk framework that reflects NZ law, Treaty obligations, and the reality of how your organisation actually uses AI.
+Talk to us about developing a risk framework that reflects NZ law, Treaty of Waitangi obligations, and the reality of how your organisation actually uses AI.